nilsborg/blog/src/posts/2018-12-28-moving-from-jekyll-to-gatsby.md

 I started following [@gatsbyjs on Twitter](https://twitter.com/gatsbyjs) a couple months back and since then, the posts saying something like "I rebuilt my site in Gatsby and it's super awesome-sauce!" appeared more frequently.

-During that time our tiny bureau grew a bit.
-With a little help from our friends kind of :)
+During that time our tiny bureau also grew a bit.
+With a little help from our friends so to say :)

 My new coding buddy Daniel wanted to check out Gatsby too, so we actually just turned the next website project into a Gatsby experiment.
 I'll definitely write something about that – but in another post.
 Which is gonna be great.
 Because the experient ended up introducting a lot more funky technologies that either of us expected.